 The RSU Withholding Gap: Why Tech Employees Owe Surprise Taxes Every April

-Your employer is not withholding enough on your RSUs.
-Not because of a payroll error, but because the IRS allows employers to use a flat 22% supplemental rate on equity compensation, and the tax code has not updated that default to match where high earners actually land.
-If your total compensation puts you in the 32%, 35%, or 37% bracket, that gap is your problem to solve, not your company's.
+Your employer is almost certainly not withholding enough on your RSUs.
+The IRS allows a flat 22% supplemental rate on equity compensation, so if your total compensation puts you in the 32%, 35%, or 37% bracket, the shortfall is real and it is yours to solve, not your company's.

 The Math That Creates the Bill

-The supplemental withholding rate of 22% applies to RSU vests as a matter of federal tax convenience.
-It is fine for employees earning under roughly $100,000.
+The 22% supplemental rate is a matter of federal tax convenience, not an estimate of what you owe.
+It works for employees earning under roughly $100,000.
 For a software engineer pulling $250,000 in base salary with a sizable annual vest, it is significantly short.

-Here is a real scenario I walk through with clients: imagine $300,000 worth of shares vest in a single calendar year.
-Your employer withholds 22%, which is $66,000 in federal tax.
-But at a 35% marginal rate, the actual federal liability on that income is closer to $105,000.
-That is a $39,000 gap, before state taxes are added in.
-In a high-tax state like California, that number climbs further.
+Here is a scenario I walk through with clients.
+Imagine $300,000 worth of shares vest in a single calendar year.
+Your employer withholds 22%, or $66,000 in federal tax.
+At a 35% marginal rate, the actual federal liability is closer to $105,000.
+That is a $39,000 gap before state taxes.
+In a high-tax state like California, the number climbs further.

 The shock in April is not a surprise.
-It is a predictable outcome of a rule most employees never read.
+It is the predictable output of a rule most employees never read.

 Sell-to-Cover Does Not Cover Enough

-Most equity plans default to sell-to-cover: the company sells just enough shares at vest to fund the 22% withholding.
-The rest of the shares transfer to you.
-This feels like you are getting more shares, and you are.
-But those shares came with a tax liability your paycheck never collected.
+Most equity plans default to sell-to-cover: the company sells just enough shares at vest to fund the 22% withholding, and the rest transfer to you.
+It feels like you kept more shares, and you did.
+Those shares arrived carrying a tax liability your paycheck never collected.

-- Supplemental withholding elections.
-Some plans allow you to elect a higher withholding rate at vest, often up to the top bracket.
-Not every employer offers this, but it is the first question worth asking.
+Two mechanics are worth understanding.
+Some plans let you elect a higher withholding rate at vest, often up to the top bracket.
+Not every employer offers this, and it is the first question worth asking yours.

-- Quarterly estimated payments.
-If your withholding is chronically short, the IRS expects you to make up the difference in quarterly installments.
-Missing them adds underpayment penalties on top of the tax bill itself.
-The 2026 safe-harbor thresholds are 100% of prior-year tax liability (110% if your adjusted gross income exceeded $150,000 in the prior year).
+Second, if withholding is chronically short, the IRS expects quarterly estimated payments.
+Missing them adds underpayment penalties on top of the tax itself.
+The 2026 safe-harbor thresholds are 100% of prior-year tax liability, or 110% if your adjusted gross income exceeded $150,000 in the prior year.

 The Takeaway